scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 Preparing the data
 ------------------

-To obtain the data required for this demo, activate your scilpy virtual environment, navigate to the scilpy repository on your computer and enter the command: ``pytest -v``.
-This will pull all the files required for testing and then begin the test sequence.
+To obtain the data required for this demo, open a terminal and activate your scilpy virtual environment.
+Then, navigate to the scilpy repository on your computer and enter the command: ``pytest -v``.
+This will pull all the files required for testing scilpy scripts and then begin the testing sequence.
 As soon as the tests start, you can abort the process and navigate to any location outside of the scilpy repository that you see fit for this demo.

 Then, execute the following command:
-``cp ~/.scilpy/others/fibercup_bundles.trk ./centerlines.trk`` to bring the data to your current location and rename it to ``centerlines.trk``.
+``cp ~/.scilpy/others/fibercup_bundles.trk ./centerlines.trk`` to bring our
+data to your current location and rename it to ``centerlines.trk``.

+It is a subset of the FiberCup phantom ground truth:

 .. image:: https://github.com/user-attachments/assets/3be43cc9-60ec-4e97-95ef-a436c32bba83
    :alt: Fibercup subset visualized in 3D